janwilmake/parallel-mcp/README.md

 Create an MCP worker that:

-1. create a task with callback and instantly return Result URL
+1. Create a task with callback and instantly return Result URL
-2. receive callback and query result, then set result into KV
+2. Receive callback and query result, then set result into KV
-3. make KV accessible at that URL
+3. Make KV accessible at that URL.
+Maybe also a MD version that's more readable and doesn't include reasoning, just confidence in emoji.
+4. The second tool is just requesting the result URL, but this could be made optional

+🚫 Parallel should have mcp-compliant oauth first.